BionicBruins6374/b-team-robot/README.md

 In addition, any changes made must be made as a pull request.
 Do not push code to the main branch.

+Ensure that your branch name is fairly descriptive.
+Use `kebab-case` for branch names with more than one word.

 ## Code Guidelines

 - `PascalCase` for types and type-level constructs (structs, classes, enums, aliases, concepts, etc)